immigration fee rises

 How do I travel internationally?

-No eVisa yet: If you do not have an eVisa yet, you can continue to travel with your passport and physical immigration document.
-If you have a BRP or BRC, this will not be valid for travel after 31 December 2024, so you should ensure you obtain an eVisa before this.
+No eVisa yet: You can continue to travel with your passport and physical immigration document.
+If you have a BRP or BRC with an expiry date of 31 December 2024, the UK Government has confirmed this will be deemed valid for travel until at least 31 March 2025, provided that your immigration permission is still valid.
+However, you should still ensure you obtain an eVisa as soon as possible to make travel as straightforward as possible.

-eVisa and BRP: If you have an eVisa and a physical immigration document, you should continue to travel with your passport and your physical immigration document while it remains valid.
-We suggest you also travel with a print-out or electronic copy of your immigration status as shown on your eVisa profile, or have it available on your phone in case you are asked to produce it on check-in or at the UK border.
+eVisa and BRP: You should continue to travel with your passport and physical immigration document while you continue to have valid immigration permission, even if your physical document has expired.
+Before you travel, you should login to your UKVI account, check the details and update them/ask for them to be corrected if necessary.
+We suggest you also generate a share code (valid for 90 days) and travel with a print-out or electronic copy of your immigration status in case you are asked to prove your status on check-in or at the UK border.

-Only an eVisa: If you have an eVisa only, you can continue to travel with your passport.
-We suggest you also travel with a print-out or electronic copy of your immigration status or have it available on your phone in case you are asked to produce it on check-in or at the UK border.
+Only an eVisa: You can continue to travel with your passport.
+Before you travel, you should login to your UKVI account, check the details and update them/ask for them to be corrected if necessary.
+We suggest you also generate a share code (valid for 90 days) and travel with a print-out or electronic copy of your immigration status in case you are asked to prove your status on check-in or at the UK border.

 Make sure that your eVisa is linked to the passport that you used to apply for your UK immigration status.
-If your passport has since been updated, make sure you have linked this to your eVisa.
+If your passport has since been updated, or you have multiple passports, make sure you have linked these to your eVisa.
 You can do this by logging into and updating your UKVI account.
 If you fail to action this, you may face delays re-entering the UK.